UK tax year {{TAX_YEAR}}

 E.g. life insurance, gym membership, interest-free loans, or other benefits shown on your P11D.

-Pension & salary reductions
+Pension & pre-tax deductions

 Reduces your taxable income